 C. Chicken in a blanket

 What do you think about these British food quiz questions and answers?
 We hope you have learned some interesting facts and delicious recipes about British cuisine.
-For more challenges on the same topic, check out the following cooking quiz.
+For more challenges on the same topic, check out the following cooking quiz or this about tea.